genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Then, if you are happy with quality of re-normalized arrays, you can proceed to the following step - **Differential Methylation Analysis**.

-The "Methylation array QC" application is based on minfi_ and shinyMethyl_ Bioconductor packages.
+The "Methylation array QC" application is based on the minfi_ and the shinyMethyl_ Bioconductor packages.

 .. _minfi: https://academic.oup.com/bioinformatics/article/30/10/1363/267584/Minfi-a-flexible-and-comprehensive-Bioconductor
 .. _shinyMethyl: https://f1000research.com/articles/3-175/v2